wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    These are what are called "narrow" or "weak" AI.

-1. Microsoft hands-on DEMOS at:
+1. Microsoft NO LONGER provides hands-on DEMOS at:

    <a target="_blank" href="https://aidemos.microsoft.com/">https://aidemos.microsoft.com</a>